Ocean Tactics

 Passage Management

 Possibly the most important part of the service for a safe and comfortable passage.
 We make sure you put the vessel in the right place to best take advantage of the weather that’s coming as the passage proceeds.
-Updates are sent via email only.
+Updates are sent via email and for those on StarLink or Iridium Go exec via WhatsApp.

 Costs*